-- provides the N2 PC5 policy for V2X communications and/or A2X communications and/or 5G ProSe and/or Ranging/SL to the V-PCF for forwarding to the NG-RAN via the AMF; and
+- provides the N2 PC5 policy for V2X communications and/or A2X communications and/or 5G ProSe and/or Ranging/SL to the V-PCF for forwarding to the NG-RAN via the AMF;

+- in case of AF guidance of VPLMN-Specific URSP rules:

+a. provides VPLMN-specific URSP rules to capable UE(s) using AF guidance for VPLMN-specific URSP rules retrieved from the HPLMN UDR and/or received from the V-PCF; and

+b. notifies the NEF in the HPLMN and the V-PCF about the outcome of the VPLMN-specific URSP rules delivery to the UE;

 - in case of URSP provisioning in EPS:

 a. for the LBO roaming scenarios, provides URSP to the V-PCF for forwarding to the UE via a V-PCF for a PDU session.